istio/old_mixer_repo/doc/dev/adapters.md

 **Creating new `builder`**

-Every handler config block in the operator's config results into an instance of `builder` type
+Every handler config block in the operator's config results in an instance of `builder` type

 ![handler config](./img/handler%20config.svg)

 **Passing template-specific types and adapter-specific config to `builder`**

-After `builder` object instantiation, Mixer configures the `builder` object by invoking various template-specific `HandlerBuilder `interface methods (example `SetMetricTypes`, `SetQuotaTypes` for 'metric' and 'quota' named Templates.) and passing a map of string-to-`Type `struct.
+After `builder` object instantiation, Mixer configures the `builder` object by invoking various template-specific `HandlerBuilder `interface methods (example `SetMetricTypes`, `SetQuotaTypes` for 'metric' and 'quota' named templates.) and passing a map of string-to-`Type `struct.
 The string key and the value `Type `represents the name of the instance as configured by the operator and the shape of the `Instance` object the adapter would receive at request time.

-Given the above sample operator's handler configuration and 'metric' template shows in above examples, the below example show the configuration-time call values:
+Given the above sample handler configuration and 'metric' template, the example below shows configuration-time call values.

 ![flow: example attr to types](./img/example%20instance%20to%20type.svg)

-At request time, every `Instance` object dispatch to the adapter has a `Name` field.
+At request time, every `Instance` object dispatched to the adapter has a `Name` field.
 The adapter implementation should use the value of the `Name` field to lookup the shape description for the `Instance` object from the map of instance name(string)->`Type` that was passed at configuration time through the `builder` object.

 Once Mixer has called into various template-specific Set.*Types methods,

 Mixer calls the `SetAdapterConfig` method on the `builder`, and once done then Mixer calls the `Validate` method followed by the
-`Build` method. `SetAdapterConfig` gives the builder the adapter specific configuration, `Validate` method allows builder to validate the operator configuration based on the provided template-specific `Types` and the adapter-specific configuration.
+`Build` method. `SetAdapterConfig` gives the builder the adapter-specific configuration, `Validate` method allows builder to validate the operator configuration based on the provided template-specific `Types` and the adapter-specific configuration.

 **Instantiating `handler`**